Qualitative Numeric Planning: Reductions and Complexity: Direct Translation and Termination Test

 The notion of \emph{termination} is aimed at capturing the infinite $\pi$-trajectories over the FOND problem $P=T_D(Q)$ that do not map into infinite $\pi$-trajectories over $Q$.
 Let

 denote \emph{any infinite} $\pi$-trajectory on the FOND $P$ where the states $\bar s_i, \ldots, \bar s_{m}$ in brackets make the non-empty set of \emph{recurring states}; namely those that occur infinitely often in the trajectory (not necessarily in that order).
 We refer to such set of recurrent states as the \emph{loop} of the trajectory.
+Observe that knowledge of the loop (and the policy $\pi$) is sufficient to infer whether a variable $X$ is decremented or incremented infinitely often.
 Termination imposes the following condition on loops:

 \begin{definition}[Terminating Trajectories] Let $Q$ be a QNP and let $\pi$ be a policy for $Q$.
 An infinite $\pi$-trajectory $\bar s_0, \ldots, [\bar s_i, \ldots, \bar s_{m}]^*$ is \emph{terminating} in $P=T_D(Q)$ if there is a variable $X$ in $Q$ that is decremented but not incremented in the loop; i.e., if $\pi(\bar s_k)$ is a $Dec(X)$ action for some $k \in [i,m]$, and $\pi(\bar s_j)$ is not an $Inc(X)$ action for any $k \in [i,m]$. \end{definition}